Jierark/Notes/Boiler/Parts of a Boiler.md

 	- Evaporation test - Close the feedwater line and run the boiler.
 The boiler will use the remaining water inside and run until LWCO is triggered.
 - LWCO should be cleaned and inspected at least once a year to ensure it is constantly in operating condition.
 - An electric boiler which does not use gas is the only boiler which does not require an LWCO.

+# Miscellaneous
+- One disadvantage of electric boilers is that they require a lot of energy to run.
+- Operating voltage for an electrode type boiler can be as high as 16,000 volts.
+	- Additionally, the amount of steam that it produces depends on the amount of water in the basket.
+- Immersion electric boiler can have a capacity of up to 2700 hp.
+- Control of the immersion heater boiler is done by turning on and off the heating elements.